Welcome to the Vermilion River Watershed Alliance.

 Through our efforts, we can improve water quality, manage flooding, reduce erosion, retain soil and moisture content, and protect local wildlife.

-The application period for 2017 projects is now closed.
+The application period for 2018 projects will be open from 8 January – 15 March 2018.
 Click here for more information about the Vermilion River Watershed Restoration & Enhancement Project, or sign up for our newsletter at the bottom of this page for updates on future funding opportunities to help restore and enhance wetlands and riparian areas in the watershed.